disclosure-exchange/whitepaper/README.md

 # whitepaper
-constantly updated as we are in the process of writing
+We are constantly updating this as we are in the early stages of launch!